mark2devel/mark2/README.md

 * unix-like system (linux, bsd, os x)
 * python 2
-* blessings TODO
-* config TODO
 * twisted
+* blessings

+## installation

+	ln -s /path/to/mark2 /usr/bin/mark2

 ## usage

 ### configure

-All servers load configuration from 'resources/default.cfg', which defines the default memory and plugins.
+All servers load configuration from `resources/mark2.default.properties`, which defines the default memory and plugins.

-To configure per-server, create a file called 'mark2.cfg' in the server's directory.
-In it you can define any subset of the default config - as much or as little as you want.
+To configure per-server, create a file called `mark2.properties` in the server's directory.
+In it you can define any subset of the default config - as much or as little as you want (see `resources/mark2.sample.properties` for an example).
 Feel free to also edit the default config.

 ### wrap